Furikuda/bork/docs/internals/frontends.rst

         Unsupported manifest envelope.
 A newer version is required to access this repository.
     UnsupportedPayloadError
         Unsupported payload type {}.
 A newer version is required to access this repository.
-    NotABorgKeyFile
+    NotABorkKeyFile
-        This file is not a borg key backup, aborting.
+        This file is not a bork key backup, aborting.
     RepoIdMismatch
         This key backup seems to be for a different backup repository, aborting.
     UnencryptedRepo